Longitude of the ascending node: Calculation from state vectors

 In astrodynamics, the longitude of the ascending node can be calculated from the specific relative angular momentum vector h as follows:

 Here, n = ⟨nx, ny, nz⟩ is a vector pointing towards the ascending node.
 The reference plane is assumed to be the xy-plane, and the origin of longitude is taken to be the positive x-axis. k is the unit vector (0, 0, 1), which is the normal vector to the xy reference plane.

-For non-inclined orbits (with inclination equal to zero), Ω is undefined.
+For non-inclined orbits (with inclination equal to zero), ☊ is undefined.
 For computation it is then, by convention, set equal to zero; that is, the ascending node is placed in the reference direction, which is equivalent to letting n point towards the positive x-axis.